All this talk about our periods, but we actually have TWO flows...

 - Medications can affect your cervical fluid pattern, including antihistamines, expectorants, and hormonal birth control.

 - Learning how to read your cervical fluid can be useful for contraception!
 Just be sure to learn the method properly first.
 We recommend speaking with an educator if you can, to ensure that you’re using the method most effectively.
-Find someone here, and check out this book that we love, from At the Well!
+Check out this book that we love, from At the Well!
 In it, they go through how the menstrual cycle works.
 Very useful!

 Co-contributed and Researched by : Katinka Locascio and Cassie Moriarty, Certified Fertility and Sexual Health Educators based in NY.